Ate329/cloudflare-DDNS-script/README.md

   };
 ```

-And you might need to install cron:
+And you might need to install cron as well:
 ```nix
   environment.systemPackages = [
     pkgs.cron